narsimlukemsaram/COMP0182-Multi-Agent-Systems/Week_04/lab_sheet_4.md

 In the viewer, select the topic /usb_cam/image_raw to see the camera feed.

-Try to keep checkerboard in slightly oriented (45/90/135/180 degrees) and change it from clock-wise to anti clock-wise.
+Note: Try to keep checkerboard in slightly oriented (45/90/135/180 degrees) and change it from clock-wise to anti clock-wise during calibration process.

 **References:**